Lecture 18: Robust nonlinear solvers#

 Find a root of a function in a bracketing interval using Brent's method.

-Uses the classic Brent's method to find a zero of the function `f` on
+Uses the classic Brent's method to find a root of the function `f` on

 the sign changing interval [a , b].
 Generally considered the best of the